tomokinakamaru/silverchain/README.md

   Result execute() { ... }
 }

-// Invalid statement causes compile-time error new SQL()
+// Invalid statement causes compile error new SQL()
   .select("name")  // Returns `SQL1`
   .where("id = 1") // `SQL1` does not have `where(...)` → Type error!